 So, your couch has had its makeover and looks fantastic.
 A little bit of regular care is all it takes to keep that fresh, clean look going for years to come.
 The secret to a long-lasting slipcover really just boils down to proper maintenance, and that always starts with the fabric itself.

 Before you do anything, find the care label.
-Honestly, this is your golden ticket – it tells you exactly what the manufacturer recommends.
+This is your golden ticket.
+It tells you exactly what the manufacturer recommends.

 Most modern covers, especially those lovely cotton or polyester blends, are made to make life easier.
 That usually means they’re machine-washable.
 If so, pop it on a gentle cycle with cold water and a mild detergent.
 This simple step helps prevent any dreaded shrinking or colour fade.
 A pro tip: skip the fabric softeners, as they can sometimes break down the fibres in performance fabrics over time.